futoin/specs/final/ftn6_iface_executor_concept.md

 Normally, internal channel can exist only with the same process.

+### 1.5.
+External call limits

+For general service stability and fair use, it is required to limit both concurrent requests and requests per period from single client.
+Such limits should apply as soon as possible before any other processing.
+As a consequence, all requested are treated as anonymous.

+However, authorized users may need much higher resource quota.
+It should be possible to apply specialized limits based on the following strategies:

+* assign custom limit to stateful channel after first successful request
+* select custom limit based on static list of client's network addresses
+* select custom limit based on dynamic list of client's network addresses
+    - can be populated after first successful request
+    - entries should have meaningful time-to-live (60-3600 seconds)

+There must be the "default" limit which should match FTN7 Invoker defaults.

+All limits must apply process-wide, but can its statistics can be aggregated and processed by defense system asynchronously.

 # 2. Native Executor interface requirements

 Language/platform should support runtime introspection and